apigeek/architect/README.md

 Task definitions are declarative - which makes them easy to read, write and re-use.

-Since they are written in english - so every stakeholder (including the CIO :-) can make sense of them.
+They are written in english so that every stakeholder (including the CIO :-) can make sense of them.

 [View the PDF introduction](docs/Intro.pdf).